hashxim/hconMD/Work_MD/Cognitive Bias.md

 Your overall impression of a person influences how you feel and think about their character.
 This especially applies to physical attractiveness influencing how you rate their other qualities.

 ## Misinformation effect
+Tendency for post-event information to interfere with the memory of the original event.
+It is easy to have your memory influenced by what you hear about the event from others.
+Knowledge of this effect has led to a mistrust of eyewitness information.

 ## Optimism bias
+Believing that you are less likely to suffer from misfortune and more likely to attain success than your peers.

 ## Self-serving bias
+Blame external forces when bad things happen and give yourself credit when good things happen.

 ## Dunning-Kruger effect